Aitkin, Minnesota: Education

 Aitkin Public Schools are part of the Aitkin Public School District.
 Aitkin High School educates students in grades seven through twelve in the Aitkin School District.
 Rippleside Elementary educates students grades preschool to sixth grade.

 Infrastructure

 Transportation

-The Aitkin Municipal Airport is located at the northeast side of the city of Aitkin.
+The Aitkin Municipal Airport is on the northeast side of the city.

 Major highways

-The following routes are located within the city of Aitkin:
+The following routes are within the city of Aitkin: